 The standard recommendation of 0.8 g/kg is suitable for healthy young people, not for older adults.
 Studies show that people over 50 need 1.2-1.6 g/kg to maintain muscle.
 A 65-year-old woman weighing 65 kg needs 78-104 grams of protein per day.

-Excellent sources: eggs (6 grams), cottage cheese (12 grams per 100 grams), chicken (25 grams per 100 grams), lentils (9 grams per 100 grams).
-Divide intake into 3-4 meals per day - muscle protein synthesis is optimal with 25-35 grams per meal.
+Excellent sources: eggs (6 g), cottage cheese (12 g per 100 g), chicken (25 g per 100 g), lentils (9 g per 100 g).
+Spread intake over 3-4 meals a day - muscle protein synthesis is optimal with 25-35 g per meal.

 2. Resistance Training 2-3 Times a Week

-- Compound exercises: Squat, deadlift, press, pull-ups.
+- Compound exercises: Squat, deadlift, bench press, pull-ups.

 - Progressive overload: Increase weight every two weeks if possible.

-- 3 sets of 8-12 repetitions.
+- 3 sets of 8-12 reps.

 - Half an hour per session - no more needed.